scala/scala-lang/blog/_posts/2023-04-20-sbt-plugins-community-repository.md

 [Matthias Kurz](https://github.com/sbt/sbt/issues/7202#issuecomment-1500657923)
 looked at the sbt plugins that are used in his machine and that are currently hosted only on `repo.scala-sbt.org`.
-He then created issues on the corresponding GitHub repositories to migrate them to the Central Maven repository, and even submitted pull requests to perform that migration for some of those projects.
+He then created issues on the corresponding GitHub repositories to migrate them to the Maven Central, and even submitted pull requests to perform that migration for some of those projects.

 [Johannes Rudolph](https://github.com/spray/sbt-revolver/issues/100#issuecomment-1500841604),
 [Eugene Yokota](https://github.com/sbt/sbt-sdlc/pull/5),
 and [Chris Kipp](https://github.com/sbt/sbt-license-report/pull/52)
-followed up by migrating the projects `sbt-revolver`, `sbt-sdlc`, and `sbt-license-report` to the Central Maven repository.
+followed up by migrating the projects `sbt-revolver`, `sbt-sdlc`, and `sbt-license-report` to Maven Central.

 Eugene Yokota, who is also the [community representative](https://github.com/scalacenter/advisoryboard/pull/120) of the